Developer Onboarding Guide¶

 # Preview changes

-cd docs && uv run mkdocs serve
+cd docs/mkdocs && uv run mkdocs serve

 # Commit changes